 Your course work will help you learn about your students, their families, and their urban community.
 In the classroom, you’ll apply this knowledge as your mentor teacher starts the school year.

 Module 1: Who Are We?

-Knowing the individuals in our classrooms, their families, and communities are essential starting points of teaching.
-Building relationships with learners, learning from them and their experiences, and empowering these in the classroom establishes mutual respect and social contingencies where all class members contribute to social, emotional, and intellectual growth.
+Knowing the individuals in our classrooms, their families, and communities is an essential starting point of teaching.
+Building relationships with learners, learning from them and their experiences, and empowering them in the classroom establish mutual respect and social contingencies where all class members contribute to social, emotional, and intellectual growth.
 Topics include: learner identities, unpacking teacher privilege, intersections of diversity, building on family/community resources, and responding to diversity through individualization.